cogstat/cogstat_website/best_practices_symposium/program.md

 _Ricardo Vieira (Central European University, Department of Cognitive Science)_

-9:00, Room 4 on ground floor, install Python on your computer for this tutorial
+9:00, Room 4 on ground floor, optional: install Python 3 on your computer for this tutorial

 __Bayesian hypothesis testing__